13 Easy Vegetables to Direct Sow

 Squash:

-There are two main types of squash, winter squash and summer squash.
-The difference is their harvest time.
+There are two main types of squash: winter squash and summer squash.
 Summer squash is harvested young, while the skin is soft.
-Winter squash takes much longer to ripen and are harvested when fully mature.
-Direct sow seeds when the soil has warmed, about a week after your last frost date.
-Use the mounds method for most squash varieties.
-Plant 1-inch deep, and 6-8 inches apart.
-Space your hills 4-6 feet apart depending on the size of the fruit.
-Thin down to three plants per hill.
+Winter squash and pumpkins take much longer to grow and ripen and are harvested when fully mature.

 Swiss Chard:

-Swiss chard is one of the few greens that will grow in both cool weather and heat.
-Direct sow seeds two weeks before your last frost date.
-Seeds germinate quicker in warmer soil and can benefit from a brief soaking in water for 4-6 hours before planting.
-Plant seeds 1/2-inch deep and 2 inches apart.
-Like beets, Swiss chard seed pods contain a number of seeds Once the beets are about 4-inches high, thin to one plant every 6-12 inches.
+- Planting Tips: Seeds germinate quicker in warmer soil and can benefit from a brief soaking in water for 4 to 6 hours before planting.
+Sow seeds 1/2 inch deep and 2 inches apart.
+Like beets, Swiss chard seed pods contain several seeds.
+Once the plants are about 4 inches high, thin to one plant every 6 to 12 inches.

 Turnip: